ISAITB/docs-tdl/source/testcase/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @name, yes, The name with which this artifact will be associated to the test session context for subsequent lookups.
+    @name, yes, The name with which this artefact will be associated to the test session context for subsequent lookups.
-    @type, yes, The type as which the artifact needs to be loaded.
+    @type, yes, The type as which the artefact needs to be loaded.
-    @encoding, no, In case the artifact is to be treated as text, this is the character encoding to apply when reading its bytes (default is "UTF-8").
+    @encoding, no, In case the artefact is to be treated as text, this is the character encoding to apply when reading its bytes (default is "UTF-8").

 The text value of the ``artifact`` element is the path within the test suite from which the relevant resource will be loaded.
 Regarding the ``type`` attribute, this needs to refer to an appropriate type from the GITB type system (see :ref:`test-case-types`).
 Given that in this case we are referring to a file being loaded, the types that can be used are:

-* ``binary``: Load the artifact as a set of bytes without additional processing.
+* ``binary``: Load the artefact as a set of bytes without additional processing.
-* ``object``: Load the artifact as a XML Document Object Model.
+* ``object``: Load the artefact as a XML Document Object Model.
 In this case it is best to also explicitly provide the ``encoding`` to consider.
-* ``schema``: Load the artifact as a XML Schema.
+* ``schema``: Load the artefact as a XML Schema.
 As in the ``object`` case it is best to explicitly provide the ``encoding`` to consider.

 Regarding the path to the resource, this considers as the root the name of the test suite, followed by the resource's path within the test suite archive.
 As an example consider the following test case fragment where a XML schema is loaded and set in the session context as a variable of type ``schema`` that is named "ublSchema".
 The